A quick intro

 At the very end

 Going to a low carbon economy is urgent.
 If we are serious about it, the good idea is not to waive nuclear for renewables, but to replace everywhere on the planet coal and gas fired power plants by what has the lowest overall system cost: nuclear.
-Not doing it is, explicitely, suggesting that we take 10 times more times to phase out coal and gas from electricity generation (that represent together 28% of the overall greenhouse gases emissions in the world), which is equivalent to considering that climate change is a minor risk compared to the nuclear one.
+Not doing it is, explicitly, suggesting that we take 10 times more time to phase out coal and gas from electricity generation (that represent together 28% of the overall greenhouse gases emissions in the world), which is equivalent to considering that climate change is a minor risk compared to the nuclear one.
 It is not because it is trendy that it is true.